StewBC/mminer-apple2/src/mmm/README.md

 # The Manic Miner Machine
 The Manic Minder Machine is a very, very small Apple II emulator that I built specifically to run, on a modern computer, the unmodified 6502 version of Manic Miner that I made for the Apple II.
-After I finished the harte_6502 project, a 6502 cycle-accurate CPU emulator, I thought about doing a Commodore 64 emulator, but then realized that Manic Miner loads into RAM all in one go (well, the loader loads it), and I don't use any ROM routines.

-Manic Miner uses only the Keyboard ($C000), Keyboard Strobe ($c010), the speaker ($C030) and 2 hires banks (with toggles at $C054 and $C055).
+Manic Miner uses only the Keyboard ($C000), Keyboard Strobe ($C010), the speaker ($C030) and 2 hires banks (with toggles at $C054 and $C055).
 So building an emulator should be very easy.
 Well, it was.

-My speaker code is beyond terrible, but I'll maybe figure that out later.
 Turn audio off with M or S (Music & Sound).
 ESC will quit.
 O & P for left and right and SPACE to jump.
+The original ZX Spectum cheat will also work.

 # The Files
 | File | Description